Securing Non-Human Identities: The Role of End-to-End Encryption

 Mechanisms of End-to-End Encryption

-- Encryption: The sender encrypts the data using the recipient's public key.
+- Encryption: The sender locks the data using the recipient's public key.

-- Decryption: The recipient decrypts the data using their private key.
+- Decryption: The recipient uses their private key to unlock the data.

 Importance of E2EE for Machine Identities